 Providing a safe and healthy work environment is a very important part of your construction company’s daily operations.
 Though, despite your best efforts, accidents will and do happen.
 This is why it is important for employers and managers to know the appropriate measures to take when a job site accident occurs.

 Below are four steps that are highly recommended by a Tampa construction law firm for construction companies to follow when they find themselves involved in a construction job site accident.

 Step One: Be Prepared

 The first step in dealing with a construction job site accident is to be well prepared.
 Construction job site accidents do happen, which is why it is very important for construction employers, contractors, and subcontractors to be prepared for this occurrence.
 All workers and management staff on the site should be well trained, know who to contact, and what protocols to follow if an accident occurs.
-An experienced construction law firm in Tampa, such as Trent Cotney, P.A. can help ensure that you fully understand your rights and obligations as an employer in the event of a construction job site accident.
+An experienced construction law firm in Tampa, such as Cotney Construction Law can help ensure that you fully understand your rights and obligations as an employer in the event of a construction job site accident.